-The over-sized handbags causes ‘Poshitis‘.
+The over-sized handbags causes ‘Poshitis‘

-Poshitis is the term coined by medics for the problems cause to the body by oversized handbags.
+Poshitis is the term coined by medics for the problems caused to the body by oversized handbags.
 Posh spice is being named as responsible for making the oversized handbag a trend and Poshitz refers to women spraining or tearing muscles and tendons due to heavy bags.

 Most of us carry and love our big handbags as it seems to make life easier and more sense if we carry everything we might need and it’s convenient to carry our everyday requirements with us at all times.

 Some handbags are as large as a small child and just as heavy.
 Do you realise that carrying a large heavy shoulder bag can cause long term damage to your neck, shoulder, back and hips?